MicrosoftDocs/OfficeDocs-CustomLearning/CustomLearning/custom_manualsetup_ml.md

 description: Learning pathways manual setup
 ROBOTS: NOINDEX, NOFOLLOW
 ---
-# Learning pathways manual setup
+# Learning pathways manual setup for multilingual

 Microsoft 365 learning pathways offers a manual setup for organizations that need support for one of the following scenarios: